How AlphaBot Works

 Fees

-Split evenly: 1% to the protocol, 1% to the vault creator.
+Split evenly: 0.5% to the protocol, 0.5% to the Vault Manager.
 Hardcoded in the smart contract.

 When the Engine Profits